sanskrit/raw_etexts_english/blogs/manasataramgini/2004-09-26_divergence-in-the-constraining-motifs-of-the-gayatri-kanvas-and-others.md

 +++
-title = "Divergence in the constraining motifs of the gAyatri: kANvas andxa0others"
+title = "Divergence in the constraining motifs of the gAyatri: kANvas and others"

 +++
 The vedic gAyatrI meter is constructed as per the following rules: